pavel-romualdovich/fandango-ratings-eda/README.md

 ├── data/                               # All data, used in the project │   ├── fandango_score_comparison.csv
 │   └── fandango_scrape.csv
-├── notebook.ipynb                      # Jupyter notebook with all EDA
+└──  notebook.ipynb                     # Jupyter notebook with all the EDA
-├── requirements.txt
-└── README.md                           # You are here
 ```

 ## EDA structure